salomax/octus-test/README.md

 You can use any open-source framework you like, although jquery & backbone.marionette are preferred.

+> The Frontend aims a responsive design and is single-page application designed.
+>
-> The Fronend is composed of:
+> It is composed of:
 >   - HTML5, CSS3 and JS
 >   - JQuery (plugins jquery.cookie)
 >   - Bootstrap (plugins bootstrap-table)